 At the age of 29, Terence is a nine-year pro.
 A two-division world champion, he is one of boxing’s brightest rising young stars.

-Terence is one of a handful of elite-level fighters who want the biggest challenges and biggest fights, and his consistently outstanding performances make a very strong case for him being one of the best fighters at any weight, “pound for pound.”
+He is one of a handful of elite-level fighters who want the biggest challenges and biggest fights, and his consistently outstanding performances against top-level opponents have established him as one of the best fighters at any weight, “pound for pound.”

-Terence then moved up in weight and won the WBO junior welterweight world title in April, 2015, and made two successful title defenses.
-In a title unification bout on July 23, he made his third WBO defense and won the WBC title with a 12-round unanimous decision win against previously undefeated defending WBC champion Viktor Postol.
+He then moved up in weight and won the WBO junior welterweight world title in April, 2015, and made two successful title defenses.
+In a title unification bout on July 23, he made his third WBO defense and won the WBC title with a 12-round unanimous decision win against previously undefeated defending WBC champion Viktor Postol, then defended both titles two times.

 If it is possible to improve upon greatness, Crawford did just that Saturday at Madison Square Garden in a 10th-round stoppage of 2008 Olympic gold medalist Felix Diaz.